Bukit Batok Town Park: History

-Together with the neighbouring Bukit Batok Nature Park, Bukit Batok Town Park occupies 77 hectares of land in Bukit Batok planning area, which covers the subzones Bukit Gombak, Hong Kah, Brickworks and Hillview.
-The park was a granite quarry for extracting a form of norite called Gombak norite.
+Together with the neighbouring Bukit Batok Nature Park, Bukit Batok Town Park occupies 42 hectares of land in Bukit Batok planning area, which covers the subzones Bukit Gombak, Hong Kah, Brickworks and Hillview.
+The park was a granite quarry formerly known as Gammon Quarry, and was the site for the extraction of Gombak norite, a norite unique to the area.
 The name of the area, Bukit Batok, which means "coughing hills", was derived from the sounds of quarrying activities.

-When the granite had to be extracted below sea level and could threaten the ecology of the area, the government closed down the quarries in Bukit Batok and made arrangements to purchase granite from Indonesia instead.
-As a result, the quarry became abandoned and rainwater filled it up over time, turning it into a mini lake.
-In 1984, the Housing and Development Board (HDB) wanted to fill up the quarry and build a road over it.
-However, after seeing that the existing quarry had rugged granite outcrops and a contrasting backdrop of green hills that gave it a pleasant look, the HDB converted the quarry into a park instead.
-They also beautified the surroundings and improved accessibility by placing granite blocks on the retaining walls, as well as adding footpaths, lights and seating.
-The park was called "Little Guilin" or "Xiao Guilin" by the locals because the granite formations resemble the mountains in Guilin in China's Guangxi Province.
+When the extraction of granite below sea level began to pose a threat to the local ecology, the government decided to close down the quarries in Bukit Batok and began sourcing granite from Indonesia instead.
+As a result, the quarry was abandoned and was gradually filled with rainwater over time, turning into a mini lake.
+In 1984, the Housing and Development Board (HDB) planned to fill up the quarry and build a road over it.
+However, upon seeing the rugged granite outcrops and a contrasting backdrop of green hills, which created a scenic and pleasant view, the HDB decided to convert the quarry into a park instead.
+They beautified the surroundings and improved accessibility by adding granite blocks to the retaining walls, as well as footpaths, lighting and seating.
+The park came to be known as "Little Guilin" or "Xiao Guilin" by locals because the granite formations resemble the mountains in Guilin in China's Guangxi Province.

 In 1996, the Urban Redevelopment Authority linked the Town Park and Nature Parks via park connectors to the Bukit Timah Nature Reserve and Sungei Pandan to enhance the residential landscape for the area around Yishun and Bukit Batok.

-The park is located in Bukit Gombak, at Bukit Batok East Avenue 5, and is a five-minute walk from Bukit Gombak MRT station.
+The park is located in Bukit Gombak along Bukit Batok East Avenue 5.
 Besides being used for exercise and walks, the park has also been used as a stage for Chinese opera, dance and music performances.
 The park has also been suggested as an alternative destination for tourists wishing to see a different side of Singapore.

 Urban legends in Singapore say that the park is haunted by the spirits of those who died in accidents while working at the quarry or drowned in the lake.

 Construction

 The 42-hectare park has two dome-shaped shelters for protection against sun or rain.

-This park is divided in 3 parts:
+This park is divided into three sections: